KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleAssistant by bugsounet](https://github.com/bugsounet/MMM-GoogleAssistant)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-2. Recommendation: Found `uses: actions/checkout@v3` in file `eslint.yml`: Replace it with v4.
+1. Recommendation: Found `uses: actions/checkout@v3` in file `eslint.yml`: Replace it with v4.
-3. Recommendation: Found `require("http")` in file `website.js`: Replace "http" by "node:http".
+2. Recommendation: Found `require("http")` in file `website.js`: Replace "http" by "node:http".
-4. Deprecated: Found `"grunt"` in file `fa-brands-400.svg`: Grunt is practically unmaintained.
+3. Deprecated: Found `"grunt"` in file `fa-brands-400.svg`: Grunt is practically unmaintained.
 Move on to something better.
-5. Recommendation: Found `XMLHttpRequest` in file `jquery.min.js`: Replace it with built-in fetch.
+4. Recommendation: Found `XMLHttpRequest` in file `jquery.min.js`: Replace it with built-in fetch.
-6. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-GoogleAssistant by gauravsacc](https://github.com/gauravsacc/MMM-GoogleAssistant)